scriptrdotio/device-agnostic-app/app/Readme.md

      - Deploy the device type specific configuration files.

 # How to view the application
 The installation API "app/install/auto.install.scriptr" needs to be executed once.
-You need to pass a setupKey parameter to the script.
-The setupKey can be one of the following:
-	 - B-L072Z-LRWAN1
-     - B-L475E-IOT01A
-     - nebula-2.0

-You select the setupKey based on the device type you are connecting to the application.
-Each device type has set of specific configuration files to be deployed during installation.
-The files are available under config/<DEVICE_TYPE>/.
+Preliminary to that you need to activate your bridge free trial and your message queuing free trial options

 If you registered with scriptr.io with the a promotion code, this script should have already been executed with the device type defined by the promocode.